t407o/t407o/readme.md

 # Bio
-- is a software developer
+- a software developer excels at Kotlin/Java
 - started developer career from a major ERP Vender in Japan
 - after 4 years dedication, bacame a freelance & helping multiple startups `-> now`